zeltnhug/HughZeltnerPortfolio.github.io/README.md

 ## Education
-***University Of Washngtion Tacoma***                         Tacoma, WA Bachelors of Arts in Computer Science      (_2025 – Expected June 2027_) Minor in Business Administration (in progress)
+***University Of Washngtion Tacoma***                         Tacoma, WA Bachelors of Arts in Computer Science & Minor in Business Administration(_2025 – Expected June 2027_) (in progress)

 ---